yatchungkanc/AWS-snapshots-alerts/README.md

 # AWS Snapshot Inventory Generator

-This project automates the process of generating and reporting AWS snapshot inventories across multiple services.
+This project automates the process of generating and reporting AWS snapshot inventories across multiple services and regions.

-The AWS Snapshot Inventory Generator is a serverless application that creates comprehensive reports of snapshots from various AWS services, including EC2, RDS, and EFS.
-It calculates snapshot ages, categorizes them, and generates both detailed CSV reports and summary notifications.
-This tool is designed to help AWS administrators and DevOps teams maintain better visibility and control over their snapshot resources.
+The AWS Snapshot Inventory Generator is a serverless application that creates comprehensive reports of snapshots from various AWS services, including EC2 EBS snapshots, RDS snapshots, and EFS backups via AWS Backup.
+It calculates snapshot ages, categorizes them by age groups, and generates both detailed CSV reports and summary notifications.
+Additionally, it identifies and reports on unattached EBS volumes to help with cost optimization.

 The application is built using AWS Lambda and is deployed using Terraform.
-It leverages several AWS services, including S3 for report storage, SNS for notifications, and EventBridge for scheduling.
-The solution is designed to be easily deployable and configurable across different environments.
+It leverages several AWS services, including S3 for report storage, SNS for notifications, and EventBridge for daily scheduling.
+The solution scans all AWS regions and is designed to be easily deployable and configurable across different environments.

 ## Repository Structure

 ```
 .
-├── cleanup.sh
+├── docs/
-├── deploy.sh
+│   ├── infra.dot
-├── requirements-lambda.txt
+│   └── infra.svg
-├── src
+├── src/
 │   └── lambda_function.py
-├── terraform
+├── terraform/
 │   ├── data.tf
 │   ├── eventbridge.tf
 │   ├── iam.tf